rc2server/appserverJava/README.md

 An instance of RCSession is opened for each workspace currently being used.
 Multiple websockets can connect to a single session.

+## WebSockets

+Text messages are json messages described elsewhere.

+Binary messages consist of a version byte (currently 1), followed by a message type byte (1 for image).
+Remaining data is payload for message type.
+For images, it is a 32 bit integer with the imageId.
+Metadata will have previously been sent via json.

 ## Style conventions

 * Tabs, not spaces.